-Cost reduction initiatives continued, with significant gains being made in the area of waste reduction.
-As expected, the ISO 9001.2001 quality certification and AS/NZS 4801.2001 accreditation for health and safety were both maintained at our minting facility.
+Cost reduction initiatives were maintained with specific focus on waste and reject rates.
+The ISO 9001.2001 Quality Certification and the AS/NZS 2801.2001 accreditation for Health and Safety were both maintained at our minting facility.

 Precious Metal Coin Blanks